praeclarum/NGraphics/README.md

 <img src="TestResults/Example1-Mac.png" width="100" height="100" />

 `Platforms.Current.CreateImageCanvas` is just our tricky way to get a platform-specific `ICanvas` that we can rendered on. `IImageCanvases` are special because you can call `GetImage` to get an image of the drawing when you are done.
-We use a `scale` of 2 to render retina graphics.
+We use a `scale` of 2 to render retina graphics and keep this README looking good.

 Paths are drawn using standard turtle graphics.

 ## Pens and Brushes